ionic-team/ionic-docs/docs/reference/support.md

 The Ionic team has compiled a set of recommendations for using the Ionic Framework in conjunction with other contextually-relevant software.
 This is not meant to be a comprehensive list, but covers many common compatibility questions.
 The Ionic team strongly recommends reviewing your project dependencies once each quarter to keep track of new releases, features and bug fixes.

-The Ionic team generally recommends the latest releases of third party packages and strives to support the latest releases within 2-4 weeks of general availability.

 ### Core Dependencies

 #### Ionic Angular